thekavikumar/love-simple-ui/README.md

 # Getting Started

+GREETINGS Users and Contributors!!

 Welcome to love-simple-ui, it is a lightweight and fast library that provides a set of simple and easy-to-use UI components for React applications.
 These components are designed to be intuitive, customizable, and responsive, making it easy for developers to quickly create clean and modern user interfaces.

+We aim to provide Industry Standard Design rules and also provide fun and intuitive UI which would help you build your next dream project!!

 One of the key features of love-simple-ui is its lightweight design.
 The package is optimized to have a minimal impact on application performance, allowing it to load quickly and operate smoothly.
 This is achieved by using only the essential code necessary to provide the desired functionality, without any unnecessary overhead or bloat.